microsoftgraph/angular-snippets-rest-sample/README.md

-# Microsoft Graph snippets with Angular
+# Microsoft Graph API snippets with Angular

-The Microsoft Graph API exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
+The Microsoft Graph API (formally known as "unified API (preview)") exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
 This repository shows you how to access multiple resources, including Microsoft Azure Active Directory (AD) and the Office 365 APIs, by making HTTP requests to the Microsoft Graph API in an Angular application.

 ![Office 365 Angular Snippets sample screenshot](./README assets/screenshot.jpg)